sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ## Format
-The data is provided in the format of CSV files.
+The data is provided in terms of CSV files.
 Following table describes the data attributes:

 | Attribute | Description | Nullable |
 |:---------:|-------------|:--------:|